um-grex/grex-docs/content/english/specific-soft/nwchem.md

 module load nwchem/7.2.2+aocl-4.2.0-64
 {{< /highlight >}}

+By inspecting the dependencies, you can see that the above versions are different with respect the compilers used to build NWChem: these are IntelOneAPI compiler, GNU GCC v 13, and AMD AOCC 4.2, correspondingly.
-The latter two versions might be slightly faster on AMD-based partitions (such as _genoa_), while the former will be ffaster on Intel CPUs (_skylake_ and _largemem_ partitions).
+The latter two versions might be slightly faster on AMD-based partitions (such as _genoa_, _genlm_), while the former will be faster on Intel CPUs (_skylake_ and _largemem_ partitions).

-The NWChem on Grex was built with the ARMCI variant [MPI-PR](https://github.com/nwchemgit/nwchem/wiki/ARMCI).
+>The NWChem on Grex was built with the ARMCI variant [MPI-PR](https://github.com/nwchemgit/nwchem/wiki/ARMCI).
 Thus, NWCHem needs at least One process per node reserved for data communication.
 To run a serial job, one needs 2 tasks per node.
 To run a 22-core job over two whole nodes, one should ask for 2 nodes, 12 tasks per node.
 Simple number of tasks specification likely won't work because of the chance of having a single-task node allocated by SLURM; so __-\-nodes= -\-ntask-per-node__ specification is required.

 {{< collapsible title="Script example for running NWChem on Grex" >}}
 {{< snippet